One Tequila, Two Tequila, Three Tequila, FLOOR

 And of course, a bit of libation to ensure it all came together.

 I learned that Tequila can only be produced in Mexico, and size matters – the quality of the tequila is directionally proportional to the percentage of pure blue agave.
-Lesser quality uses no less than 51% agave, but with other sugars making up the remainder.
+The lesser quality uses no less than 51% agave, but with other sugars making up the remainder.

 Age is also a consideration.
 With 100% agave tequila, blanco or plato (white or silver) are generally un-aged, harsher and are best drunk quickly, accompanied by a lick of salt and a bite of lime.